hasimhov/SPW-Project/README.md

 # SPW-Project
-This a miniature version of facebook
+This a miniature version of a social networking website.